pfeilbr/aws-cdk-pipeline-playground/README.md

 learn AWS [CDK Pipelines](https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/)

 CI/CD pipeline and solution code exist in single CDK project / repo.
-Any commits automatically trigger a [CodePipeline](https://aws.amazon.com/codepipeline/) to run and deploy changes to production.
+Any commits to `main` automatically trigger a [CodePipeline](https://aws.amazon.com/codepipeline/) to run and deploy changes to production.
+The changes can be to the solution or the pipeline itself.

+## High-level Workflow

+1. Create solution stack [`lib/aws-cdk-pipeline-playground-stack.ts`](lib/aws-cdk-pipeline-playground-stack.ts) (`API gateway -> Lambda`).
+1. Create stage [`lib/aws-cdk-pipeline-demo-stage.ts`](lib/aws-cdk-pipeline-demo-stage.ts)(`CdkpipelinesDemoStage`) that wraps the solution stack (`AwsCdkPipelinePlaygroundStack`) for CodePipeline
+1. Create pipeline stack [`lib/aws-cdk-demo-pipeline-stack.ts`](lib/aws-cdk-demo-pipeline-stack.ts) and add `CdkpipelinesDemoStage` stage to it

 ## Steps